 - A child

-- An adult who is mentally unable to manage their own case
+- An adult who is mentally unable to manage their own case (those who suffer brain injuries caused by car accidents, for example)

 To be appointed as a litigation friend, you may have to either apply for the position or be appointed by the court.
 If nobody is willing or able to be a litigation friend, then the court may ask the ‘Official Solicitor’ to fill the position.
 The duties of a litigation friend often include: